CLINICAL TRIAL RESULTS

 *Negative binomial regression model.

-MRI lesion activity is a hallmark of worsening RMS.
-Initiate KESIMPTA in RMS patients at the first sign of MRI lesion activity.
+MRI lesion activity is a hallmark of worsening relapsing MS. Initiate KESIMPTA at the first sign of MRI lesion activity.

 Significantly reduced confirmed disability progression vs Aubagio

-In a prespecified meta-analysis of pooled data from ASCLEPIOS I and II, KESIMPTA reduced the risk of CDP vs Aubagio.1,2
+In a prespecified meta-analysis of pooled data from ASCLEPIOS I and II, KESIMPTA reduced the risk of CDP vs Aubagio.1,11,13

 Proportion of patients with 3-month CDP refers to Kaplan-Meier estimates at month 24.